broady/tygor/doc/PROTOCOL.md

 2. ✅ Uses GET for read-only operations with query string parameters
 3. ✅ Uses POST for state-changing operations with JSON body
 4. ✅ Serializes arrays in GET requests using the repeat format (`?id=1&id=2`)
+5. ✅ Wraps success responses in `{"result": ...}` envelope
-5. ✅ Returns errors using the standard error envelope with `code` and `message` fields
+6. ✅ Wraps error responses in `{"error": {...}}` envelope with `code` and `message` fields
-6. ✅ Maps error codes to the specified HTTP status codes
+7. ✅ Maps error codes to the specified HTTP status codes
-7. ✅ Uses `application/json` content type for requests and responses
+8. ✅ Uses `application/json` content type for requests and responses
-8. ✅ Encodes timestamps as ISO 8601 strings (RFC 3339 format)
+9. ✅ Encodes timestamps as ISO 8601 strings (RFC 3339 format)
-9. ✅ Respects HTTP caching semantics (GET cacheable, POST not cacheable)
+10. ✅ Respects HTTP caching semantics (GET cacheable, POST not cacheable)
+11. ✅ Uses `null` for void/empty response results

 ---